Scene7: History

 The company began as a development team that created software called Picture This Home in the mid-1990s for Autodesk in San Rafael, California.
-The program allowed people to virtually preview room decoration projects before any work began.
-Its users can create virtual rooms, change walls and arrange furniture, and create photo-realistic renderings of completed designs.
-Picture This Home was awarded the Good Housekeeping Seal of Approval.
-In 1998, the software and its team of 40 developers were sold to Broderbund, which was owned by The Learning Company, a subsidiary of Mattel Inc. Broderbund eventually spun Picture This Home off as a company called GoodHome.com in June 1999 with Doug Mack as its CEO.
-The company received $30 million in venture capital from Hearst Interactive Media.
+In 1998, the software and its team of 40 developers were sold to Broderbund, which was owned by The Learning Company, a subsidiary of Mattel Inc. Broderbund eventually spun Picture This Home off as a company called GoodHome.com in June 1999.